ProAccess/MakeMyHOAok/HOA Cert Program.md

 Real estate values in communities who can boast such ratings may benefit and provide a strong incentive for members to keep electing candidates who are certified.
 Those that do not risk being at a disadvantage.

 Other benefits may be fostered as well, such as discounts from services vendors, whom may justify discounts as educated boards are easier and more profitable to work with.
-(See *Multiple broad benefits* beginning on page 7.)
+(See [*Multiple broad benefits*](#multiple_benefits).)

 Board of Certification for Community Association Directors (BCCAD
 =========================================================
 <img src="./images/logo-bccad-500.jpg" width="350" style="display:block; float:right; padding: 15px">

 The BCCAD would